SpaceBoiii/SpaceBoiii/README.md

 - 👋 Hi, I’m @SpaceBoiii
 - 👀 I’m interested in rockets and coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on using Python
 - 💞️ I’m looking to collaborate on games and other projects
 - You can find me on replit: @Cosmickarma
 - 📫 How to reach me: davmakers@gmail.com